 Annual Updates, Reports on Amendments and/or Required Modifications

 The TCPS 2 (Article 2.8) requires continued review for the duration of a research project.
 In keeping with the principles of proportionate review, follow-through on modifications required by ICEHR, annual updates, and project amendments are review by the Chair and/or Vice-Chair, and the Ethics Officer.
 However, ICEHR reserves the right to undertake a full review if deemed necessary.
 This entails review by the Chair (and/or Vice-Chair) and the Lead Reviewer or team of delegated reviewers of the original proposal.
 In all instances of delegated review, a report to the full committee will be made.

 Researchers are required to submit an Annual Update Form to request renewal of ethics clearance if the research is ongoing, or to report that the project is completed.
 Researchers who wish to make changes to their approved project must request an amendment in which they outline the proposed modifications by emailing firstname.lastname@example.org.

 Departmental Review of Student Research as Part of Course Work

-Departmental review of student research as part of course work is also considered to constitute a form of delegate review (TCPS 2; Article 6.12) and is addressed separately.
+Departmental review of student research as part of course work is a form of delegated review (TCPS 2; Article 6.12) and is addressed separately.